1989–90 Football League: Second Division play-offs

 The semifinals were decided over two legs.
 The final consisted of only a single match.

-The full results can be found at: Football League Division Two play-offs 1990.

 Third Division

 The two automatic promotion places in the Third Division were clinched by the two Bristol clubs, with Rovers finishing champions and City finishing runners-up, having both been relegated from the Second Division nine years before.
 The playoffs were won by Notts County.

 Walsall finished bottom of the Fourth Division and suffered a second consecutive relegation in their final season at Fellows Park, leaving them in the Fourth Division for their first season at the new Bescot Stadium.
 Joining them in the bottom four were Blackpool, Cardiff City and Northampton Town.